anassajaanan/Libft-42/README.md

 * [`ft_memcmp`](https://github.com/csstudentanas/Libft-42/blob/main/ft_memcmp.c): Compares two memory blocks up to a maximum length.

 ### List Functions

+These functions deal with linked list operations, such as creation, addition, deletion, iteration, and transformation.

 * [`ft_lstnew`](https://github.com/csstudentanas/Libft-42/blob/main/ft_lstnew.c): Creates a new node for a linked list.
 * [`ft_lstadd_front`](https://github.com/csstudentanas/Libft-42/blob/main/ft_lstadd_front.c): Adds a new node to the beginning of a linked list.